MitchWhelan23/mitchwhelan23.github.io/projects.md

 Here are a few of the projects I’ve worked on:

-## Brain Hemmorhage Image Classification/Segmentation Project
+## Brain Hemorrhage Image Classification/Segmentation Project
 Used various machine learning methods to classify and segment brain hemmorhage images.
 - [GitHub Repo]()